 Join artists and their hosts for an evening of art, music and refreshments as you stroll from one venue to the next; each showcasing local art and artistry.
 Held in Historic Downtown Ukiah on the first Friday of each month, the First Friday Art Walk is the perfect way to relax your body, mind and soul.
 This enjoyable evening begins at 5:00 p.m. and promises to delight your senses; all while enjoying the company of others.

 Bona Marketplace, 116 W Standley Street, Ukiah

-Art Center Ukiah, 201 South State Street, Ukiah
+Corner Gallery Ukiah, 201 S. State Street, Ukiah

-Additional businesses are open and offering specials, take a stroll and explore Downtown Ukiah.
+The Art Walk is a rain or shine event so grab an umbrella and take a stroll!
+Additional businesses are open and offering specials, explore Downtown Ukiah.
 For more information contact, Mo Mulheren at Ukiah Valley Networking at firstname.lastname@example.org or text her at 707-391-3664